 Jacqueline Francois "Volume 1: Mademoiselle De Paris" (Marianne Melodie, 1999)

 I've always instinctively avoided Jacqueline Francois' records - too many of them, and obviously she was a pointedly mainstream artist, perhaps a little too accessible to the tastes of American audiences during the 1950's pop vocals era.
 Anyway, I figured if I was ever going to check her out, it would be a good idea to start at the beginning, and this disc, which covers 1948, when she was working primarily with bandleader Paul Durand, looked like a good option.
 On the opening bars of the first track, I thought, ooooh, pretty voice - smooth, confident phrasing -- classy!
-But then it all started to sound the same, with Francois loping gently over Durand's sleek, velvety string arrangements and light orchestrations.
+But then it all started to sound the same, with Francois's vocals gently loping over Durand's sleek, velvety string arrangements and light orchestrations.
 She clearly intended to poise herself as the next big thing, and went about it with a very professional demeanor, but it's all too controlled.
 She tackles the signature songs of 1930s stars, like Edith Piaf's "La Rose En Vie" and Charles Trenet's "La Mer," but these have the same smooth, authoritative, businesslike feel as the other tracks -- there's none of Trenet's giddiness or Piaf's ragged emotionalism, just classy songs sung in a too-perfect style.
 It's not unpleasant in any way, but it doesn't move me.
 Looks like there are several other volumes to go in this series (and countless other releases over her decades-long career...) but this might satisfy my curiosity for now.

 Jacqueline Francois "Volume 2: Il Avait Toutes Mes Preferences" (Marianne Melodie, 2006)